Ann Becker Nilsson

 David Allen “Frog” Hutcheson, 69, of Kendrick, passed away Sunday, Oct.
 8, 2023, at St. Joseph Regional Medical Center in Lewiston.

 David was born Jan.
 9, 1954, to Robert James and Vera Rosa- mond (Ulinder) Hutcheson, in Kendrick.
-He attended grade school in Juliaetta and graduated from Kendrick High School in the class of 1972, where he excelled in various Tiger Sports.
+He attended grade school in Juliaetta and graduated from Kendrick High School in the class of of 1972, where he excelled in various Tiger Sports.

 After graduation David attended North Idaho Junior College, in Coeur d’Alene where he received an associate degree in Auto Body Repair.
 After graduation he worked for Doc Little.
 Other employment included Gem State Lumber Company, Ed Lynch Farming, Zimmerman and Darby Logging and most recently lending a helping hand to Mark Harris.